By Tony Jaa, Dec 19, 2024

 The Beauty of Ninh Binh

 The quintessential Ninh Binh activity; sitting on a sampan boat rowed by a local villager using their feet.
-The tranquillity factor is high with this serene activity, enjoyable in a number of locations around Ninh Binh Province.
+The tranquillity factor is high with this serene activity, enjoyable in several locations around Ninh Binh Province.

 High and low seasons in Tam Coc are completely dictated by the rice harvest.
 For the best scenery, head there between May and July when the rice is a beautiful shade of gold.
 The main draws of the other locations are not based on rice, so as long as you can avoid the wet season between July and September and maybe the cold season between December and February, then Trang An, Van Long Scenic Reserve and Kenh Ga are all attractive options.